Castle of the Mouscron Counts

 - MAPS: Google Maps

-Closed to the public and only open during the heritage days and on request for groups.
+The castle is closed to the public and only open during heritage days and on request for groups.

 Tourist information on the town MOUSCRON

 - The Pass - The Scientific Adventure Park